-You can give one step directions such as, "Get the ball."
-Once your child can follow one step instructions you can begin to give two-step instruction for example, "Get your shoes and bring them to me" or "Put dolly in bed".
-Be sure you have your child's attention first, by using their name and looking directly at them, you may wish to get down on their face level.
+You can give one step directions such as, "get the ball" Once your child can follow one step instructions you can begin to give two-step instruction for example, "get your shoes and bring them to me" or "put dolly in bed".
+Be sure you have your child's attention first, by using their name and looking directly at them.
+You may wish to get down at their face level.